 Emotions are an inescapable part of our human experience.
 Yet we are provided with few tools to navigate or understand our emotional worlds.
-“Mental health” is a commonly spoken phrase, but emotional health, and spiritual health are seldom discussed.
+“Mental health” is a commonly spoken phrase, but emotional health, and spiritual health are rarely discussed.

 Introduction to Emotion